-- 1. If evacuation must take place, notice will be given via the intercom or the distinct sounding of the fire alarm.
-Secretary will call cafeteria and custodial staff. - 2.
+- 1. If evacuation must take place, notice will be given via the intercom.
+The secretary will call the cafeteria and custodial staff. - 2.
 All students and teachers report to the assigned positions as quickly and quietly as possible. - 3.
 Teachers having class at the time of the evacuation will take roll using the Navigate Prepared App. and will communicate with administration and staff using the chat feature. - 4.
 The nurse will be centrally located with emergency forms. - 5.
 Students will remain with class groups.
 NO ONE WILL LEAVE THE AREA WITHOUT TEACHER PERMISSION.
 Permission to leave will be granted in a dire emergency only. - 6.
-Secretaries will leave the office with sign-out book and assist school counselor in tracking down absentees. - 7.
-Physical education teachers will assist the nurse in handling first aid and emergencies.
+Secretaries will leave the office with a sign-out book and assist the school counselor in tracking down absentees.

+7. Physical education teachers will assist the nurse in handling first aid and emergencies.